US superbug infections rising, but deaths are falling

 —Infections from a so-called “nightmare bacteria” — carbapenem-resistant Enterobacteriaceae, or CRE — held steady instead of increasing, to the relief of health officials.

-Officials credit hospitals for using antibiotics more judiciously, and to do more to isolate patients who might become a transmission threat.
+Officials credit hospitals for using antibiotics more judiciously, and to do more to isolate patients with resistant infections.
 They also believe government funding for laboratories has helped investigators labs more quickly spot drug-resistant germs and take steps against them.

 Still, CDC officials said there’s hardly cause for celebration.

-“There are still way too many people dying.” said Michael Craig, a leader in CDC’s superbug threat-assessment work.
+“There are still way too many people dying,” said Michael Craig, a leader in CDC’s superbug threat-assessment work.
 “We have a long way to go before we can feel we can even get ahead of this.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.